UN-OSAA/osaa-mvp/README.md

    docker compose run --rm pipeline transform
    ```
    - Models will return empty results but maintain correct schema
+   - You'll see warnings like:
+     ```
+     Found the following source tables: []
+     No source tables found, returning empty result
+     Warning: Could not process OPRI educational data: opri.data_national
+     Warning: Could not process SDG educational data: sdg.data_national
+     ```
+   - These warnings are expected when running transform without ingestion
+   - They indicate that the models are working correctly but have no data to process
    - Allows testing transformation logic without data

 2. **Full Pipeline Testing**